Ray M. Petersime: Later life

-In the early 1960’s Petersime fulfilled a long-time dream, donating a chapel building to Manchester College where he had served on the Board of Trustees since 1928.
-Petersime Chapel was dedicated on May 27, 1962 and continues to serve as the center of religious life on institution’s main campus.
+In the early 1960s Petersime fulfilled a long-time dream, donating a chapel building to Manchester College, where he had served on the board of trustees since 1928.
+Petersime Chapel was dedicated on May 27, 1962, and continues to serve as the center of religious life on institution’s main campus.

-In 1965 he traveled to Haiti where he visited orphanages and learned of the efforts of Church World Service to alleviate starvation among the children there.
+In 1965 he traveled to Haiti, where he visited orphanages and learned of the efforts of Church World Service to alleviate starvation among the children there.
 Shortly thereafter he participated in the creation of and served on the board of the Child Care Foundation, a privately funded interdenominational organization having the mission of providing food and medical care to destitute children worldwide.
 The first project undertaken by the foundation was directed to helping the children of Haiti.

-Ray Petersime died of leukemia on July 24, 1966 after a lengthy illness.
-He continued to be active in his business and humanitarian work into the final days before his passing.
+Petersime died of leukemia on July 24, 1966, after a lengthy illness.
+He continued to be active in his business and humanitarian work into the final days before his death.
 Obituaries and editorials recounted his humanitarian and business accomplishments and dedication to his faith.